somatechlat/somafractalmemory/docs/USAGE_GUIDE.md

 ## Error modes

-- 401/403 when SOMA_API_TOKEN set and missing/invalid Authorization.
+- 401/403 when Authorization header missing/invalid.
 - 429 rate limit when exceeding configured window.
 - 422 for validation errors (bad parameters or body).
 - 5xx surfaced from backends; /healthz can help diagnose.